 Sempervivum Arachnoideum Cobweb Hen & Chicks

-Sempervivum arachnoideum Cobweb Hen & Chicks are easy to recognize because it is covered by fine white hairs which look like cobweb covering the entire plant.
+Sempervivum arachnoideum Cobweb Hen & Chicks are easy to recognize because they are covered by fine white hairs that look like cobwebs covering the entire plant.

 The rosettes of this attractive plant change colors as winter approaches and become a very pretty shade of burgundy.